Breadn11/Transformers_UE3/guides/coalesced.md

 However for ROTDS, the text file **must** be opened in [Notepad++](https://notepad-plus-plus.org/downloads/) to prevent corruption.
 If you accidentally save changes to it with regular Notepad, delete the text file and decode the .ini again.

-Once you're done editing, you must re-encode it for the game to read your changes.
+After editing, you must re-encode it for the game to read your changes.

 ### Encoding
 1. Open **TFGames_Util_4.0**